dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 This can mean many things.
 Firstly, newer operating systems are harder to run and can appear more slow.

 Additionally if your macOS installation is recent, Spotlight starts creating a full disk index which can cause high CPU load, high temps and general slowness.
 It's recommended to keep the system running for few hours, once Spotlight has indexed the load will ease.
-A way to check whether it's caused by Spotlight is to open Activity Monitor, choosing "All Processes" from the "View" menu item to, then sorting by the CPU value to see if a process called ```mds_stores``` is using a lot of CPU resources.
+A way to check whether it's caused by Spotlight is to open Activity Monitor, choosing "All Processes" from the "View" menu item, then sorting by the CPU value to see if a process called ```mds_stores``` is using a lot of CPU resources.

 However, if your system is being **really** slow and you have no transparency in Dock and menubar, this typically indicates that root patches are not installed and as such there is no acceleration.
 Make sure to install root patches to get proper drivers and functionality.
 Refer to [Applying post install volume patches](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#applying-post-install-volume-patches) and the [Troubleshooting](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html) section for more information.